 Places to visit in Cappadocia

 Day 4: We had arrived at Urgup the night before and went to bed early and checked into a fantastic cave hotel – Esbelli Evi.
-My husband and I were doing the hot air balloon experience separately (our 15-month baby was not allowed and hence we decided to split up instead of missing out on the experience altogether) and he had to get up very early the next day.
+My husband and I were doing the hot air balloon ride in Cappadocia separately (our 15-month baby was not allowed and hence we decided to split up instead of missing out on the experience altogether) and he had to get up very early the next day.

 It is advisable to rent a car for your duration in Cappadocia, it makes exploring easy and fun.